Tokollo22/FUTURE_CS_01/README.md

 The main reason to conduct this report was to identify the potential vulnerabilities that may impact (CIA) security, confidentiality and availabity of the system.

-2. Tools and the Scope used for this Assessment -Website    : testphp.vulnweb.com
+2. Tools and the Scope used for this Assessment
+   - Website    : testphp.vulnweb.com
-   -Tools used : Nmap
+   - Tools used : Nmap
                : OWASP ZAP
                : Browser DevTools
-   -Date       : 01 March 2025
+   - Date       : 01 March 2025

 4. Methodolgy